 Once again MultipleMedia showed strong expertise in Drupal Open Source CMS.

 As the migration of MUHC website content is a central issue of the project, the choice of the Drupal solution facilitated content management in both French and English while limiting costs through the use of a free Open Source solution.

-MultipleMedia wanted to rethink the entire website design while respecting the graphic charter of the university center.
+MultipleMedia wanted to rethink the entire website design while respecting the university center's graphic blueprint.

 To do this, we opted for a simplified structure, a clean and dynamic site, and neutral tones (white, black and gray).

 As statistics show, Internet users are increasingly using their phones to visit websites.
 It was important for the MUHC to entirely review the accessibility of its website on mobile phone.

 The new interface developed by MultipleMédia allows fluidity on any device.